EOluwatobi/LITA-CAPSTONE-SALES-PROJECT/README.md

 ![Sales year comparison](https://github.com/user-attachments/assets/0dfe11dc-407c-4181-87ce-1632bd85d090)

-- The cumulative sales revenue generated from year 2023(January - December) generated from the sales of products across yhe 4 regions which the store operates is $1,105,330 while for the year 2024( January - July) is $995,750
+The cumulative sales revenue generated from year 2023(January - December) generated from the sales of products across the 4 regions which the store operates is $1,105,330 while for the year 2024( January - July) is $995,750.

--
+From the trend of sales, the Month of February contributed the highest revenue of $546,300 at a percentage level of 26%.
+However, there is a noticeable low revenue turnover for the Month of September in the year 2023 with a percentage level of 1.65%.

 ### Conclusion and Recommendation

-There is a noticable market revenue from the month of February in 2023/2014
+There is a noticable rise in the demand and sales of the product SHOE in the South region, the SHIRT product in the East and North Region respectively, hence, marketing campaign market and offer discounted prices be conducted in the region to ensure customer satisfaction and also drive sales.
+Target the highest selling product per month across regions to understand the customers needs and make available these product to improve revenue genration.

 ### Addtional resources